skranz/gemini_ex/README.md

 `Settings -> Secrets and Variables -> Actions -> Repository Secrets`

-- Now you can copy all the prompts you want to ask as separate `.txt` files into the `prompts` of your repo.
+- Now you can copy all the prompts you want to ask as separate `.txt` files into the `prompts` of your forked repo.

 - You can also adapt the `.yml` configuration files in the `config` folder.